its4utuff/gorgias-help/src/helpdesk/01-integrations.rst

 Most support teams use a custom back-office, or admin, to look up customer profiles and do actions on them.

 With Gorgias, you can automatically fetch customer data when a ticket is created, and display it next to tickets.

-In order to connect your back-office to Gorgias, you'll need an endpoint on which Gorgias can fetch customer data given the email address of the customer.
-If you need any help with this, please contact support@gorgias.io and we'll help you do it.
+In order to connect your back-office, you'll need an endpoint on which Gorgias can fetch customer data given the email address of a customer.
+If you need any help with this, please contact support@gorgias.io.

-To do so:
+Once you have such an endpoint, follow these steps to connect your back-office:

     1. Add an **Http integration**